Environmental issues in Toronto

+The city of Toronto, Canada faces multiple environmental issues affecting public health, including pollution from toxins and unmanaged waste.

-Polluted air can be found throughout the city with noticeable hot spots including the Scarborough Town Centre, Highway 427 intersecting Highway 401, and the downtown area.
+Polluted air can be found throughout the city; concentrated areas include the Scarborough Town Centre, Highway 427 intersecting Highway 401, and the downtown area.
 This leaves inhabitants of these areas at greater risk of the development of respiratory issues and other health conditions.
 Water pollution from the city impacts the nearby environment as well.
 Sewage and harmful emissions have led to the presence of contaminants such as mercury, lead, and flame retardants within the waters of Lake Ontario.